-We generated a training dataset by taking the programs of the existing training set and synthesizing I/O pairs using the procedure described in Section 4.2.
-Furthermore, to make the "number of grids" salient variable uniform, we modify the training procedure by uniformly sampling a number between 1 and 5 for each mini-batch, and using that many I/O grids to specify the program to the model.
-We trained a model on this data and then evaluated it on the same set of narrow distribution evaluation datasets as mentioned in Section 4.2.
-Table 1 and Figure 2 compares how this new model performs to the baseline model.
-The model trained on uniform I/O distributions maintains much higher generalization accuracy on the test sets of Section 4.2 than the baseline model.
+Training datasets with uniform I/O. We generated a training dataset by taking the programs of the existing training set and synthesizing I/O pairs using the procedure described in Section 4.2.1.
+We trained a model on this data and then evaluated it on the same set of narrow distribution evaluation datasets as mentioned in Section 4.2.2.
+Figure 2 compares how this new model performs to the baseline model.
+The model trained on uniform I/O distributions maintains much higher inference accuracy on the test sets of Section 4.2.2 than the baseline model.
 Note that the uniform I/O distribution is not simply a union of the tested distributions and is intended to cover all possible input specifications.